Valuing our Youth

 World Youth Day

-WYD Parramatta Website contains all you need to know for World Youth Day Krakow 2016.
-This is a pilgrimage to Krakow, Poland for a week-long festival of faith with millions of youth from around the world joining Pope Francis for an encounter with Jesus.
+WYD Parramatta Website contains all you need to know for World Youth Day.
+This is a pilgrimage to another country for a week-long festival of faith with millions of youth from around the world joining the Pope for an encounter with Jesus.

 Pilgrim Fundraising Pack produced by the Office for Youth in the Archdiocese of Melbourne is a practical guide to fundraising for the purposes of World Youth Day (originally 2013).
 It includes an example of a 12-month fundraising plan, a script for fundraising appeals and talks at Mass, and an example of a run sheet for a trivia night which may also be helpful for raising funds.